Alkali, Nevada

 Alkali is a ghost town located in Esmeralda County, Nevada.
 Alkali is the site of Alkali Hot Spring, which was operated as a spa by Geni and Joe Guisti in the 1930s.

 During Goldfield's peak, the site included an indoor wooden swimming pool with a separate area for children and a large building containing a dining room, kitchen, dance hall and bar.
 In front of the dining room were tall tamarisk trees and a large picnic table where visitors could either order from the dining room or bring their own lunches.
 The Guisti residence was at the rear of the dining room.
-Geni Guisti served young folks grape juice over ice at the bar, which was considered a real treat.
 Friday and Saturday night dances were attended by Tonopah residents.